They Shoot Phoenixes, Don't They?

 For once, the young attorney was completely empathetic to Miss Byrde's klutziness.
-"Well, it's something like that," he admitted.
+"Well, it's something like that," he admitted, swallowing a mouthful of water.
 "This whole thing really isn't working out for us."

 "Hey, I'm not that bad, am I?"
 Maya puffed up her cheeks in indignation.

 Phoenix sighed.
 "No Maya, it's not you," he said in a resigned voice.
 "It's me."

 "Eh?"
 Maya's eyes widened a bit.

 So he told her, and Maggey and Gumshoe, about his past experiences on the dance floor.
 He told them all about that horrible dance in Junior high with the prettiest girl in school, and the broken leg he had suffered (he left out the part about the stepladder, to respect the sensitivities of pro-stepladder advocates).
 The other three patiently waited for his story to end, crowding around him like he was a sage storyteller.
 "So you see, I just can't dance well enough for a marathon," he reasoned with them, in a voice that sounded almost like pleading.
 "You understand, right?"

 Maya suddenly clapped her hands in realization.
 "Oh, it's Post Traumatic Stress Disorder!" she cried, smiling in triumph.
 "PTSD!
 That's what it is, right?"